 Finally, data science should interface with the data-infused aspects of other radical collaborations so as to be sure that their respective efforts are coordinated to maximum effect; this is particularly important for digital agriculture, genome biology, sustainability, and infection biology.

 Each of these elements has the Center playing the role of a “focal point”.
 Having a corresponding space to do this will be very important.
-This is particularly critical in creating a “sandbox” for transdisciplinary work that would place the strongest Cornell “stamp” on it, in which the cohorts of Research Assistant Professors would create new domains for their work, by bringing scholars with diverse data science interests to rub shoulders.
+This is particularly critical in creating a “sandbox” for transdisciplinary work that would place the strongest Cornell “stamp” on it, in which the cohorts of Assistant Research Professors would create new domains for their work, by bringing scholars with diverse data science interests to rub shoulders.

 The radical collaborations provide a means to build on areas of Cornell world leadership by new investments in recruiting faculty.
 For a discipline as interdisciplinary as data science, there is a need to also build the associated infrastructure that will help further leverage this current strength, by creating a differentiating environment into which Cornell will attract the strongest emerging scholarship.
 In this aspect, data science is not so different from, for example, sustainability, where Cornell already has its Atkinson Center to provide a coordinating function that all of the campus can look to for leadership.